 However, the results are not easily obtainable and would require special order tubes.

 Taking this into account, a new analysis was conducted by limiting the gauges to a few standard values.
 The new results put the total weight of the structure under 48 lbs.
 With the new constraints, the mass increase from the previous analysis is a logical outcome because this constraint has removed design freedom from the optimization problem.

 Shell topology optimization will identify the areas of the existing tubes that can be eliminated and still meet the structural requirements.

-The structure shown, weighs just under 22lbs and highlights the areas that are necessary to the design.
+We start with the original structure and tube gauges and the 22 lbs structure shown below highlights the areas that are and are not necessary to the design.
 Considering the gauge optimization already preformed, these results correlate well.